 Maryland Ghost Hunting: Interview with 3 Notch Paranormal Investigations

 There’s ghosts – the sometimes frightening spirits of departed people and there’s ghost hunters – the people brave enough to traipse into a dark, haunted building looking for said ghosts.
-I recently had the privilege of interviewing a REAL LIFE paranormal investigator located in Maryland, U.S., one of the most haunted states in the country!
+I recently had the privilege of interviewing a REAL LIFE paranormal investigator located in Maryland, U.S., one of the most haunted states in the country.
+With its history of Colonial settlements, multiple wars, and an indigenous presence dating back thousands of years, it’s no wonder 3 Notch Paranormal is always busy.
 Without further adieu, let’s dive in and read Jeannie’s exciting evidence in the world of Maryland ghost hunting!

 Interview with Jeannie, Lead Investigator With 3 Notch Paranormal Investigations Team